mastodon/documentation/Using-Mastodon/FAQ.md

 #### Technically, how does the federation work?

 Since Mastodon version 1.6 we use the [ActivityPub](https://www.w3.org/TR/activitypub/) protocol.
-Currently ActivityPub is a proroposed W3C standard.
+Currently ActivityPub is a proposed W3C standard.

 Before version 1.6 we used the OStatus suite of protocols: